Quantum walks can find a marked element on any graph: Preliminaries

 \subsection{Quantum hitting time}

-Quantum walks were successfully used for detecting the presence of marked vertices quadratically faster than $P$.
-Nonetheless, only few is known on the problem of finding a marked vertex.
-Below we illustrate the state of the art.
+Quantum walks have been successfully used for detecting the presence of marked vertices quadratically faster than random walks~\cite{Sze}.
+Nonetheless, very little is known about the problem of finding a marked vertex.
+Below, we describe the current understanding of this problem.